ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 </div>

-In addition to the full mode behavior, Angular Classicdoes the following:
+In addition to the full mode behavior, Angular Classic does the following:

 *   Verifies that component/directive bindings are assignable to their `@Input()`s
 *   Obeys TypeScript's `strictNullChecks` flag when validating the preceding mode